 Health and Safety Perspectives

+[to be developed]

+Physical / psychological health and safety

 Safe and Effective Learning Environment

 To discuss and consider carefully – the conditions where training to be conducted remotely.
 Including scenarios where training may not be suitable.

 Thought – create a ‘check list’ for practical use in determining if training is appropriate for remote training.
 Or develop a decision tree/scale approach (identify elements suitable) to help members identify if training is suitable.